doublemoulinet/Morrowind-Modular-Mod-Guide/CORE.md

 ## Fixes
 Additional fixes, mostly making use of the Morrowind Script Extender language.
+> This guide recommends installing NullCascade's mods from his github page for the most up-to-date versions (click the green "Code" button and choose "download zip" from the dropdown).
 1. [Easy Escort](https://github.com/NullCascade/morrowind-mods)
 	- Click the green "Code" button and choose "download zip" from the dropdown
 	- In the MO2 installation interface, set "Easy Escort" as the data directory